Ruth B.

-Ruth Berhe (born July 2, 1995), better known by her stage name Ruth B., is a Canadian singer and songwriter from Edmonton, Alberta.
+Ruth Berhe (born July 2, 1995), is a Canadian singer and songwriter from Edmonton, Alberta.
 She started by singing songs on Vine in early 2013.
 In November 2015, she released her debut extended play The Intro.
 On May 5, 2017, she released her debut album Safe Haven.
-It has gathered over 1.96 billion overall streams on Spotify as of March 2023.
-Her single "Lost Boy" has accumulated over 745 million streams on Spotify, and her YouTube channel has received a total of 526 million views as of April 2025.
+It has gathered over 2.5 billion overall streams globally as of June 2024.
+Her double-platinum single "Lost Boy" has accumulated over 850 million streams on Spotify, and her YouTube channel has received a total of over 900 million views as of April 2025.

-Her song "Dandelions" from Safe Haven became a sleeper hit in 2022, when it grew in popularity due to TikTok and charted internationally.
-It has accumulated over 901 million streams on Spotify as of March 2023.
+Her song "Dandelions" from Safe Haven became a sleeper hit in 2022, when it grew in popularity due to TikTok and charted internationally, including chart debuts in India, Indonesia, Malaysia, Brazil, and Germany.
+It has accumulated over 2 billions streams on Spotify alone.

 Early life and education

 Berhe was born and raised in Edmonton, Alberta.
 Her parents emigrated from Ethiopia in the 1980s.
 Berhe speaks her parents' native language Amharic fluently.
 She spent some of her teenage years working at a local Reitmans clothing store and described herself in an interview with The Canadian Press as an "introvert".
 She said she was "never the big party chick."
-While working part-time she started to dabble in posting videos on Vine.
+While working part-time she started posting videos on Vine.
 She says she chose the six-second video service because it took less effort to upload short clips, compared to other popular services like YouTube.

 Berhe graduated from Ross Sheppard High School in 2013.
 She attended MacEwan University, but took time off her studies to focus on music.